Invoca/developer-docs/source/api_documentation/transactions.rst

   * - corrected_at
     - Corrected At
-    - [Correction only] Date and time the transaction was corrected, in user’s time zone, followed by offset from GMT.
+    - [Correction only] Date and time the transaction was corrected, in user's time zone, followed by offset from GMT.

   * - opt_in_SMS
     - Opt In Sms